 Rather than a fixed document, today’s corporate travel policy should be a living document that is constantly updated to optimize the business travel experience while simultaneously producing efficient, predictive results for the travel manager.
 A policy that continually adjusts based on the newest slate of technology as well as traveler feedback strengthens company culture.

-These technological tools and policy strategies align the interests of the employee traveling on business (such as comfort, time efficiency and autonomy) with corporate interests in terms of cost reduction and management efficiency.
+Travel technology has long been stagnant.
+Now, however, it can it align the interests of the employee traveling on business (such as comfort, time efficiency and autonomy) with corporate interests in terms of cost reduction and management efficiency.

 Claire spearheads a new generation of corporate travel technology that learns and caters to the habits and likings of travelers while allowing travel managers to remain in control of travel spend.
 She does the heavy lifting for travelers by curating a shortlist of their favourite itineraries from hundreds of trip options which comply with their policy.
 At the same time travel policies are easily accessible in the palm of each employee’s hand.
 Management can lean back because travel policies are clearly communicated, travelers’ preferences are taken into account and ultimately, thanks to Claire no out of policy booking goes unnoticed.

 Curious how much Claire can save you?